 As our biographies will indicate, we have very strong ties with the American Immigration Lawyers Association (AILA), having current and past members of the Chicago Chapter‚ Executive Board.
-Our attorneys speak frequently at AILA national and local conferences, write articles in AILA publications and participate in AILA sponsored community outreach and congressional lobbying activities.
+Our attorneys speak frequently at AILA national and local conferences, write articles in AILA publications and participate in AILA sponsored community outreach and government-focused advocacy.
 We count ourselves among the active and contributing members of AILA.

 In our formal capacity as educators and speakers at immigration law conferences, as well as through informal contact with colleagues, we often act as mentors and resources in the field of immigration law.
 We believe that the strength of our practice is the ability to pool together our diverse individual experience to share valuable practical information.